kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 authorisation to the Kubernetes API server.

-Users can utilize Kubernetes clients like `kubectl` or `client-go` to create and manage the `DifferentialSnapshot` custom resources.
+Users can utilize Kubernetes clients like `kubectl` or `client-go` to create and manage the `VolumeSnapshotDelta` custom resources.

 ###### Will enabling / using this feature result in introducing new API types?